AllenInstitute/Omics2Ann/README.md

 https://github.com/beagan-svg/Omics2Ann
 ```
 2. Install the necessary Python packages using Conda
-  a.
+i.
 Open a terminal and copy packages.yml into a working directory
 ```
 ```
-  b.
+ii.
 Navigate to the directory containing packages.yml
-  c.
+iii.
 Run the following command to create a new conda environment named pyAnn
 ```
 conda env create -f packages.yml -n pyAnn
 ```
-  d.
+iiii.
 Once the environment is created, activate it by running the following command
 ```
 conda activate pyAnn
 ```